stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/wp-smushit/readme.txt

 * stripping the un-used colours from indexed images

 <a href="http://smush.it/">Smush.it</a> offers an API that performs these optimizations (except for stripping JPEG meta data) automatically, and this plugin seamlessly integrates Smush.it with WordPress.

+= Dear Smushers: WPMU DEV has taken over maintenance and support for WP Smush.it = With the backing of <a href="http://premium.wpmudev.org/">WPMU DEV's professional WordPress team</a> you can expect faster support, bug-fixes, and new features!

 = How does it work? =
 Every image you add to a page or post will be automatically run through Smush.it behind the scenes.
 You don&rsquo;t have to do anything different.